-Next, you can begin self-care for grief by allowing this Soul Prayer Chart to help you reclaim your connection to Creator and Soul through your heart center.
-It can help to put both feet flat on the floor and place your hands on your heart with this first symbol.
-Simply gaze softly at the image while you contemplate the positive affirmations that go with it for for a minute or so.
+When you’re ready, you can begin self-care for grief by allowing this Soul Prayer Chart to help you reclaim your connection to Creator and Soul through your heart center.
+It can help to put both feet flat on the floor and place your hands on your heart with this symbol.
+Simply gaze softly at the image while you contemplate the positive affirmation that goes with it for for a minute or so.
 Relax and breathe.
 Here’s some suggestions:

 Strong emotions or insights may come up.
 The image may move, rotate, vibrate or change color.
 Don’t worry.
 That happens sometimes.
 It just means they are working to help you feel better.
 Once the energy calms down a bit, you can move on to the remaining Circles with each of their affirmations to complete the process.

 You might want to journal some of your thoughts so that you can speak with a trusted counselor or friend about what comes up.
-So, get out some paper and something to write with as you go through the steps.
+If so, get out some paper and something to write with as you go through the steps.

 Step One: Asking for Help

 Breathe in deeply, all the way to your belly while you look at this Circle and then exhale.
 Breathe in through your nose, if you can.
 Do that several times.